Access Georgia Public Information & State Records (Free)

 • Divorce records

-• Fetal deaths records etc.
+• Fetal deaths records

 There are two types of copies of vital records; certified and uncertified.
 Certified copies are official and usually bear a government seal and may be used as identification.
 Uncertified copies cannot be used as identification and often do not have a government seal.

-Vital records in the state of Georgia are maintained by the Georgia Department of Public Health Vital Records Office which serves as the primary repository of vital records in the state.
-All counties within the state can also issue birth and death certificates.
+Vital records in the state of Georgia are maintained by the Georgia Department of Public Health Vital Records Office which serves as the primary repository of vital records in the state.19 All counties within the state can also issue birth and death certificates.

 Records that are older than 1919 may be retrieved from the Georgia Archives or by contacting the county where the event occurred.

-Can anyone Access Vital Records in the State of Georgia?
+Can Anyone Access Vital Records in the State of Georgia?

 Marriage Records